COMMITTED TO TRAINING & SUPPORTING CISM TEAMS

 MCRA'S MISSION STATEMENT

-MCRA's mission is to promote, facilitate, and support the activities, operations, and training of agencies and response teams that are involved in critical incident management.
+MCRA's mission is to promote, facilitate, and support the activities, operations, and training of agencies and response teams that are involved in critical incident stress management.

 To fulfill this mission the MCRA will: